 K. A. Applegate loves this trope, and all of her series feature it to varying degrees:

 Visser Three from Animorphs fits this trope like a glove.
 In the main series he's an Ax-CrazyEvil Overlord who executes subordinates at the drop of a hat, meets every threat that comes his way with overwhelming force, and due to being the only Andalite-Controller and having a bastion of Eldritch Abomination morphs is a Physical God by the definitions of this series.
-The prequel Chronicles books show his backstory as a quite sane and capable Manipulative Bitch who's climbed from obscurity by studying the Andalites when no one else would.
+The prequel Chronicles books show his backstory as a quite sane and capable Manipulative Bastard who climbed from obscurity by studying the Andalites when no one else would.
 This study led to his obsession with becoming the first Yeerk to infest an Andalite, a goal he eventually reaches.
 Once he hits that high mark, there's nowhere else to go but down.

 Most of the gods portrayed in the series Everworld fit this description perfectly.
 Almost every god that the main characters encounter, regardless of what mythology they originate from, has an utterly apathetic regard for life in general (being gods and all) and shows a certain degree of sadism, though some of them (especially Neptune) are simply bat-shit insane.